The aurora forecast is updated for December 3.

 Keep an eye out for our daily weather forecast update below and tour status as noted on the Anchorage Aurora Quest page.
 The Kp estimate is for the maximum level forecasted for the time between 10:00 p.m. and 4:00 a.m.
 Alaska time.

-Moon: The moon will rise at 8:41 p.m. as a 90.14% waning crescent and will be up all night.
-The moon will interfere with quiet aurora while it is up in the sky.
+The moon will rise at 10:37 p.m. as an 58.86% waning gibbous and remain up all night.
+The moon will likely interfere with viewing a quiet aurora.

-Twilight: Nautical twilight ends at 9:29 p.m. and will resume at 6:14 a.m.
-(Sept.
-24).
-Twilight will not be a factor in aurora viewing.
+Astronomical twilight will end at 6:38 p.m. and will resume at 7:01 a.m.
+(Dec.
+4).
+Twilight will not impair aurora viewing.

 Hemispheric Power is a measure of auroral activity that helps determine how bright and active auroras might be.
 It measures the rate of deposition of charged particles (mainly electrons and protons) into the atmosphere, where they collide with upper atmosphere particles and eventually stop.
 This process transfers their kinetic energy to the upper atmosphere.
 The higher the number, the more charged particles are depositing in the upper atmosphere.
 It’s measured on a scale of 5-150 GW [Gigawatts].
 A power level of 20 or more is usually adequate to produce auroras visible to the naked eye.
 Hemispheric Power fluctuates and is a short range forecast that can be determined only up to around 30-90 minutes in advance with relative accuracy.